+Section

-Replace components or modules with ones not originally designed or intended for use in a PCB or System, to obtain temporary functionality or for use in prototypes
+• Replace components or modules with ones not originally designed or intended for use in a PCB or System, to obtain temporary functionality or for use in prototypes

-6 Assembly and Measurement
+Assembly and Measurement 10

+The individual needs to know and understand:
-- Relevant industry standards.

-- The application of electronic principles

-- The purposes and functions of components to fulfil required tasks

-- Typical tools used in electronic assembly

-- Safe working practices

-- ESD safe working practices

-- How to make, save and print accurate DSO measurements
+Relevant industry standards.
+The application of electronic principles The purposes and functions of components to fulfil required tasks Typical tools used in electronic assembly Safe working practices ESD safe working practices How to make, save and print accurate DSO measurements

 The individual shall be able to:

-- Identify and assemble and use electro-mechanical parts. - Identify and assemble common sensors.
-Assemble mechanical parts to form working units - Wire and form cables harnesses - Identify, assemble, and use various types of parts and surface mounted device parts - Work to correct sequences and tolerances - Solder components using lead free solder to comply with industry standards - Install, test, and calibrate a completed assembly to customer specifications
+Identify and assemble and use electro-mechanical parts.
+Identify and assemble common sensors.
+Assemble mechanical parts to form working units Wire and form cables harnesses Identify, assemble, and use various types of parts and surface mounted device parts Work to correct sequences and tolerances Solder components using lead free solder to comply with industry standards Install, test, and calibrate a completed assembly to customer specifications

 Total 100